-General surgery in the Greater Salty Lake City area
+Inpatient/outpatient surgery in the Greater Salt Lake City area

 Ogden Regional Medical Center has several options to meet your surgical needs, whether you need inpatient or outpatient surgery in northern Utah.
 Our advanced surgical technologies and minimally invasive procedures help patients see greater results with smaller incisions and move on to faster recoveries.

 Inpatient and outpatient surgeries are performed at the main Ogden Regional Medical Center campus, followed by recovery options in our Ambulatory Care Unit or one of our other post-op or rehabilitation units.

 If your physician has recommended a surgical procedure and you’d like to make an appointment with a surgeon, call us at (801) 479-2920 or (866) 887-5384.

 Ogden Regional Medical Center provides a range of services for all of your surgical needs.
 In addition to open surgery, we also provide robotic and minimally invasive surgeries.

 When medication and non-invasive procedures fail to relieve symptoms, surgery remains the accepted and most effective treatment for a range of gynecologic conditions including: